horiaomar25/edu-task/README.md

 "Teaching Assistant may find it diffcult to keep track of tasks and would like a useful management tool to track of Daily and Weekly tasks."

 ## Idea
 I'm a former teaching assistant, a lot of the schools that I worked with mostly use paper.
 In this case, it can be a risk to loose your task list.
 I created EduTask as a task management sytem to file tasks under Weekly and Daily tasks.
-For most teaching assistant, they are given daily and weekly target to meet.
+For most teaching assistant, they are given daily and weekly targets to meet.

 ## Solution
 A task management system that caters to Weekly and Daily tasks of a teaching assistant.
 It will store digitally to keep a copy of task in case a paper list is lost.